atljh/LoliChess/README.md

     $ cd LoliChess

 <h3>Install the required dependencies:</h3>
+    If you are using Linux you will need to install the following packages:
+    $ dnf install gcc-c++ python3-devel

+    And turn on xorg for screenshots:
+    Open /etc/gdm/custom.conf and uncomment the line:

+    WaylandEnable=false

+    Add the following line to the [daemon] section:

+    DefaultSession=gnome-xorg.desktop

+    Save the custom.conf file.

+    Logout or reboot to enter the new session.

     $ pip install -r requirements.txt

 Download the Stockfish chess engine from <a href="https://stockfishchess.org/download/">stockfishchess.org/download/</a> and copy the binary file to the project directory.